How to Watch Twins at Mariners

 TV Channel: ATT ROOT Sports Northwest Alt 2

-Live stream Minnesota Twins at Seattle Mariners on fuboTV: Start your free trial today!
+Live stream Oakland Athletics at Cleveland Guardians on fuboTV: Start your free trial today!

-Minnesota is coming off a huge series win against the Rays, but the Twins came up short in their attempt to pick up a three-game sweep with a loss on Sunday.
+Byron Buxton hit a two-run home run to kick off the scoring in the top of the first and the Twins held off the Mariners bats to get the close win.

-The Twins are still trying to find some consistency as they have been very up and down over the last month.
+It was Buxton's 18th home run of the year as he continues to show what he can do when he is healthy.

 Regional restrictions may apply.